kh-mo/kh-mo.github.io/_posts/2019-05-24-guoqiang_zhong's_survey_paper.md

 ---
 layout: post
-title: An Overview on Data Representation Learning: From Traditional Feature Learning to Recent Deep Learing 번역
+title: An Overview on Data Representation Learning: From Traditional Feature Learning to Recent Deep Learning 번역
 category: Representation_Learning
 ---